-Take some time to research how often Jesus asked the Disciples about their thinking.
-In the New Testament, the Greek word used for "think" can be defined as "opinion".
-So when Jesus asked His disciples "What do you think?", He was actually asking, "What's your opinion?"
+Please take some time to research how often Jesus asked the Disciples about their thinking.
+In the New Testament, the Greek word used for "think" can be defined as "opinion."
+So when Jesus asked His disciples, "What do you think?", He was actually asking, "What's your opinion?"

-Then, when they answered correctly, He basically stated they were thinking well, if incorrect, He would provide the right way for them to be thinking.
+Then, when they answered correctly, He stated they were thinking well; if incorrect, He would provide the right way for them to think.

-What you may be missing, is God is doing the same with you every day, multiple times.
-Each situation or circumstance in your life is an opportunity to be thinking correctly or according to your opinion.
+What you may be missing is God is doing the same with you every day, multiple times.
+Each situation or circumstance is an opportunity to think correctly or trust your opinion.
 If the other person in the relationship is treating you poorly, God asks you about your thinking and how you think you should be acting toward them.

-He wants your thinking to align with His Word, the TRUTH, otherwise, it's just your opinion, or worse, it's a lie.
-Opinions hurt relationships, when your opinion is incorrect.
+He wants your thinking to align with His Word, the TRUTH.
+Otherwise, it's just your opinion, or worse; it's a lie.
+Opinions hurt relationships, especially when it is incorrect.

 In other words, stop trusting your opinion and start trusting God.
 That's the fundamental decision in life "Will I trust in God or trust in something other than God?"